Why should people listen to your show?

 This is the blurb for each episode that explains what listeners will hear if they press play on that specific show.

-Even if you’ve got subscribers who love your podcast they’ll often pick and choose which episodes they listen to so keep that in mind when you’re writing your episode description and titles.
+Even if you’ve got followers who love your podcast they’ll often pick and choose which episodes they listen to so keep that in mind when you’re writing your episode description and titles.

-When you’re writing your episode title and description do this with brand new listeners in mind as well as existing ones.
+So, when you’re writing episode titles and descriptions do this with brand new listeners in mind as well as existing ones.

 Ideally, you want to write something that would entice someone who’s not familiar with your show to give it a try.